NICE-Data-and-Analytics/niceRplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repo contains the functions of the `niceRplots` package, which provides functions to create graphics in the NICE style, inspired by the similar [bbplot](https://github.com/bbc/bbplot) package.
-These funtions can be used to style static charts created using `ggplot2`, or interactive charts created using `plotly`.
+This repository contains the functions of the `niceRplots` package, which provides functions to create graphics in the NICE style, inspired by the similar [bbplot](https://github.com/bbc/bbplot) package.
+These functions can be used to style static charts created using `ggplot2`, or interactive charts created using `plotly`.

+Examples of plots created using the nicerplots package can be found in the niceRplots cookbook.

 ## Installation